jchartrand/cwrc-git-dialogs/README.md

 "test:browser": "browserify -t browserify-istanbul test/browser.js | browser-run  -p 2222 --static .  | node test/extract-coverage.js | faucet",

 You can see that we've inserted a browserify transform called [browserify-istanbul](https://www.npmjs.com/package/browserify-istanbul) which invokes the code coverage tool [Istanbul](https://www.npmjs.com/package/istanbul) to 'instrument' the code we're browserifying.
-[Instrumentation](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) adds inscructions to the original source.
+[Instrumentation](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) adds instcructions to the original source code.
 In this case to allow the code coverage tool to determine which parts of the original source code are called by the tests, and which aren't.

 After the tests run (in a browser via [browser-run](https://github.com/juliangruber/browser-run)), browserify-istanbul has put the code coverage information in a propery of the global window object of the browser: